Whispering Galleries: New Haven

 You can download a sample marker and see a video at www.betweenpageandscreen.com.

-Between Page and Screen has been exhibited widely, most recently at the Currents New Media Festival in Santa Fe, NM.
+Between Page and Screen has been exhibited widely, and is currently on view at the Dennos Museum in Traverse City, MI as part of Making Paper Dance, curated by Linda Ross.
 A full exhibition history and list of upcoming events can be found at the website.

 The recipient of an Expanded Artists’ Books Grant from the Center for Book and Paper Arts at Columbia College Chicago, Abra is an exploration and celebration of the potentials of the artist’s book in the 21st century.
 A five-pronged collaboration between two poets, one visual artist, one iOS artist-developer, and a potentially infinite number of readers, the project has two main manifestations: an artist’s book and an interactive iPad app edition.
 Abra plays with the notion of the “illuminated” manuscript in both its physical form and on the digital screen.
 In the artist’s book, poems grow and mutate as the reader turns the pages, blurring the boundary between text and illumination, marginalia and body.
 The poems themselves are in flux, coalescing and dispersing from one page to the next, “illuminating” one another’s interstices in an ecstatic helix of language.
 The text itself also plays with mutation, forming new words and conjoining phrases, and referencing fecundity as it manifests in the natural world, the body, human history, popular culture, decorative arts, and ornate architecture, revealing the mutating evolution and continuous overlap of all these spheres as a direct connection to the constantly-changing technology of the book.

 A manifesto, including images of all of Abra’s avatars (as of summer 2013), is up at The Collagist.
-Additional poems are in Black Warrior Review issue 27.1, The Degeneration Issue.
+Selections from Abra can be found in 1913: A Journal of Forms, Peep/Show, Joyland Poetry, SPECS, Delirious Hem (click author photo for audio), Action Yes, and Black Warrior Review issue 27.1, The Degeneration Issue.

 Translations and Transversions of Twenty-One Minus One Programmed Poems.
 In Collaboration with Gabriela Jauregui.